Buying real estate in Guatemala?

 buying property foreigner Guatemala

-13) You must inspect properties during the rainy season to uncover hidden drainage flaws and avoid costly surprises
+12) Inspect properties during the rainy season in Guatemala to uncover hidden drainage issues

 In Guatemala, the rainy season from May to October brings intense and prolonged rainfall.